Frequently Asked Questions

 What services do you provide?

-I primarily provide dog walking, drop-in visits, vacation visits, almost overnight & overnight visits and pet taxi services.
-JND also offers dog running, pet supply errand runs, and miscellaneous pet related services.
+We provide dog walking, drop-in visits, vacation visits, almost overnight & overnight visits and pet taxi services.
+JND also offers dog running, concierge add-on services, and miscellaneous pet related services.
+If you need additional errands or services, please let us know and we will try to accommodate your requests.

 What type of pets do you care for?